sfc-gh-akelkar/peds_hosp_ai_demo/Demo_Script_15min_Pediatric_Hospital.md

 **Type:** *"Analyze our population health outcomes for chronic conditions and compare with current research on evidence-based interventions"*

 **Highlight:**
-- "Combines internal performance data with external research"
+- "Combines internal performance data with external research capability"
 - "Understands medical terminology and disease relationships"
-- "Provides evidence-based recommendations for improvement"
+- "Shows how external data integration would provide evidence-based recommendations"
-- "This level of analysis normally requires clinical research teams"
+- "Demonstrates the framework for clinical research team automation"

 ## **⏱️ Minutes 12-14: The Enterprise AI Difference**